Klaus Kreuzeder: Life

 Klaus Kreuzeder was born in Forchheim, West Germany in 1950 and grew up in Altdorf near Nuremberg.
-Since contracting Polio at the age of one and a half years, he was reliant on a wheelchair for all of his life, thus also performing live onstage in a wheelchair.
+Since contracting polio at the age of one and a half years, he was confined to a wheelchair for all of his life, thus also performing live onstage in a wheelchair.

 Kreuzeder had a professional music career for more than 30 years.
-In 1971, he appeared live with the band Ex Ovo Pro at the Free Open Air Festival Hoehn.
+In 1971, he appeared live with the band Ex Ovo Pro at the Free Open Air Festival Hoehn, near Coburg.
 He went on to become a member of the Jazz Rock band Aera, with whom he performed as a professional musician from 1973 through 1982, also acting as booking agent and de facto band leader.
-When Aera disbanded, Kreuzeder suddenly found himself "stranded" and faced with massive debt and financial liabilities as high as 70,000 Deutsche Mark.
-In the below referenced documentary he explained that his physical disability left him with a very small number of options as to finding a conventional day job, which is why he ultimately decided to make a living as a musician performing in public places and inner city shopping areas (busking).
-He was joined by guitarist Willi Herzinger and the two rose to some local fame with their street bound performances, which audiences said to be of the highest musical caliber.
+When Aera disbanded, Kreuzeder suddenly found himself "stranded", facing massive debt and financial liabilities as high as DM 70,000.
+In the documentary referenced below, he explained that his physical disability left him with a very small range of options finding a conventional day job.
+Therefore he eventually decided to make a living by busking, performing music in public places and inner city shopping areas.
+He was joined by guitarist Willi Herzinger and the two rose to some local fame with their street-bound performances, which were praised by audiences as being of the highest musical level.
 In 1984 Kreuzeder played four concerts joining Stevie Wonder on stage.